It is often said that knowledge is equal to power.

 From Skype, to Google Hangouts, to Dropbox, there are a ton of great tools available to assist organizations with their communication needs.
 To help you get an idea of the essentials, we have compiled a list of our favorites:

 - Skype: Starting with the most basic, we find Skype.
-As a highly efficient bargain video chat software, it can act as an essential communication tool for everyday communications (a good alternative for group calls is Google Hangouts).
+As a highly efficient bargain video chat software, it can act as an essential communication tool for everyday communications (a good alternative for group calls is Google Meet).